Dosti (1964 film): Plot

 Ramnath "Ramu" Gupta's father, a factory worker, dies in an accident.
 When the factory refuses to pay compensation that is due, his mother faints due to shock and falls down the stairs.
 Ramu is also injured in an accident and becomes crippled.

 After being thrown out of his home, crippled, and penniless, he roams around the streets of Mumbai.
 He meets Mohan (Sawant), a blind boy who has a similar background: Mohan has a sister, Meena, who left for Mumbai to find work as a nurse to pay for her brother's treatment.
 Mohan eventually left the village after his caretaker died.

 Ramu is good at playing the harmonica while Mohan is good at singing.
 They collaborate and sing songs on the road to earn money from pedestrians.
 Ramu wants to finish his studies, and they both befriend a small girl, Manjula, who is the sister of a rich man, Ashok.
-Manjula suffers from rheumatic heart disease and both the boys hope she would help them out.
+Manjula has rheumatic heart disease and both the boys hope she would help them out.

 Ramu and Mohan visit Manjula and ask for a loan of sixty rupees, the amount exactly required for Ramu's admission in school.
 Manjula's brother rebuffs them and gives them only five rupees.
 Feeling insulted, Mohan successfully raises the money by singing.
 Ramu is admitted to the school after performing very well on the entrance test.
 They move to a new house in a slum after someone tries to steal their hard-earned money while they slept on the footpath.
 Their new neighbor is Mausi, who lives with her teenage daughter and son, and treats Ramu and Mohan as her own sons.